SnowRunescape/baselime-sdk/README.md

 ]);
 ```

+## Recommendations

+To enhance the efficiency of sending events to Baselime, it is recommended to use a queue system.
+This approach offers several benefits:

+* Load Management: Queues can help balance the load by controlling the rate at which events are sent to Baselime, preventing potential overloading.

+* Asynchronous Processing: Using queues allows for non-blocking event logging, improving the performance of your application.

 ## License

 Baselime SDK is made available under the MIT License (MIT).
 Please see [License File](https://github.com/SnowRunescape/baselime-sdk/blob/main/LICENSE) for more information.